Science-Camp-TUI/tutorials/docs/machine-learning/audio-processing.md

 * plot the signal of a chunk
 * save the signal to a file and listen to it

-In order for you to get a feeling of how audio data is represented in a computer read the following section [^1].
+In order for you to get a feeling of how audio data is represented in a computer read the following section.

 ### Digital representation of audio data[^1]